 Our caregivers take the time to learn meaningful details about each resident, creating a true bonding experience.
 We take the time to truly understand what makes our residents light up.
 Trusted relationships with residents blossom into friendships.
 Whether it’s bringing them coffee in the morning, reading them a book, or offering a listening ear, we go to great lengths to keep our residents smiling.
 This philosophy of personalized care makes it easier and more enjoyable for our residents to reach the goals they set for themselves.

-When it comes to navigating the long-term care process, Courtney Carrere is seen as a valuable resource to our residents and the surrounding community.
+When it comes to navigating the long-term care process, Courtney Carrere is a valuable resource to The Broadway Elder Living and Rehabilitation and the surrounding community.
 Her passion for educating and helping others through insight and advice shines bright and acts as a guiding light for families.

-Her natural ability to listen and understand others’ concerns in long-term care, then offer practical solutions, make her a perfect fit as Community Outreach/Admissions Coordinator.
+Courtney’s natural ability to listen and understand others’ concerns in long-term care, then offer practical solutions, makes her a perfect fit as Community Outreach/Admissions and Marketing Director.

-After working in long-term care for nearly a decade, Courtney brings a wealth of knowledge to The Broadway community.
+After working in long-term care for over a decade, Courtney brings a wealth of knowledge to The Broadway community.
 Her experience ranges from working in respiratory medication to hospice care.
-She is the founder and president of the Bayou Region Alzheimer’s Association Board, spurring the Walk to End Alzheimer’s, and several caregiver support groups and educational programs for Dementia in the area.
+She is the founder and president of the Bayou Region Alzheimer’s Services Board and The Senior Networking Organization Bayou Region.
+Courtney also advocates for and facilitates various dementia caregiver support groups and educational programs in the area.